core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: align="left"}

-The following example shows the way of indicating multiple values for
+The following example shows the way of indicating that a client may request
-Content-Format codes.
+alternate content-formats.
 The Content-Format code attribute "ct" MAY include a
 space-separated sequence of Content-Format codes as specified in
 [RFC7252], indicating that multiple content-formats are available.
 The example below shows the required ct=40 (application/link-format)
-as well as a vendor-specific content format.
+indicated as well as a vendor-specific content format (21225).

 ~~~~
 Req: GET coap://[ff02::1]/.well-known/core?rt=core.rd*